-Hailed by the press as a "breathtaking" and "stunning" pianist, Dmitri Novgorodsky was born to a musical family in Odessa, Ukraine.
-He began to play the piano at age five and was admitted into a special music school for gifted children a year later.
-By the age of 16, he had won the First Prize at the Kazakhstan National Piano Competition, and later the Gold Medal of the National Festival of the Arts.
-After graduating from the studio of Professor Victor Merzhanov at Moscow Tchaikovsky Conservatory with high honors, Novgorodsky immigrated to Israel in 1991.
+Hailed by the press as a "...breathtaking" and "...stunning" pianist, Dmitri Novgorodsky began to play the piano at age five and was admitted into a special music school for gifted children a year later.
+By the age of 16, he had won the First Prize at the Kazakhstan’s National Piano Competition, and later the Gold Medal of the National Festival of the Arts.
+Mr. Novgorodsky graduated from the studio of Professor Victor Merzhanov at Moscow Tchaikovsky Conservatory with high honors in 1990.

-Dr. Novgorodsky's pedagogical experience comprises more than 14 years of university teaching.
-His former students have continued their graduate studies at Juilliard, Manhattan School of Music, New England Conservatory, Cleveland Institute of Music, University of Cincinnati Conservatory of Music, University of Colorado Boulder and University of Texas at Austin.
-He has been a piano faculty at Grand Valley State University, University of Wisconsin, Lawrence University Conservatory of Music, Jerusalem Academy of Music, and State University of New York at Fredonia School of Music.
+Dr. Novgorodsky's pedagogical experience comprises more than 17 years of university teaching.
+His students have continued their graduate studies at Juilliard, Manhattan School of Music, Mannes, New York University, New England Conservatory, Cleveland Institute of Music, Cincinnati Conservatory of Music, Northwestern University, University of Colorado Boulder, University of Texas at Austin.
+He has been a piano faculty at Grand Valley State University, University of Wisconsin, Lawrence University Conservatory of Music, Jerusalem Academy of Music and Dance, SUNY Fredonia School of Music.

-He joins the Ithaca College School of Music as an Assistant Professor in Fall 2015.
+He joined the piano faculty of Ithaca College School of Music in August, 2015.